CLIMB-TRE/climb-tre.github.io/README.md

 $ pip install -r requirements.txt
 ```

-Then, we can run the pages locally with:
+Then, we can start a local webserver to watch the pages as you edit them by running:

 ```
 $ mkdocs serve